 My wife forces me out of my comfort zone so I experience new locations, people, food, colors, smells, and light.
 This photo is from the bush in Tanzania.
 We've explored lots of places including right outside our front door.
 We had most fun recently taking magnifying glasses to the bugs and flowers in the wetlands.

-My mother, and her raucous approach to life, has always had an out-sized influence on me, especially my creative work.
+My mom, and her raucous approach to life, has always had an out-sized influence on me, especially my creative work.
 She was unafraid to take risks, try new things, and worried little about what others thought.
 If she liked a fabric, she'd add it to her clothing, she'd talk to anyone even those who wouldn't listen, and could sit for hours with her feet in the ocean.